 Side effects don’t indicate whether immunotherapy is working

-The presence -- or lack thereof -- of a side effect doesn’t indicate that the drug is working or not.
-“I want patients to know that it’s OK to feel well on these drugs,” Morris says. ”Patients are often so used to feeling sick while on treatment that if they feel OK, they sometimes think they’re taking a placebo or that it’s not working, but that’s not the case,” Subbiah adds.
+The presence — or lack — of a side effect doesn’t always indicate if a drug is working or not.
+“I want patients to know that it’s OK to feel well on these drugs,” Morris says.